 Increase the heat to high and bring the stew to a boil.
 Cover the pressure cooker with the lid and let the contents come to high pressure.

 Once the pot reaches high pressure, decrease the heat to low and maintain on high pressure for 30 minutes.
+(An electric pressure cooker like an Instant Pot will take about 35 minutes).
 Then, take the pot off the heat and let the pressure come down naturally (10-15 minutes).

 When the pressure is released, add the remaining tablespoon of vinegar and check for seasoning.
 You can eat the stew right away, but I think it tastes much better after the flavors have had a chance to meld overnight in the fridge.
 Plus, it’s easier to peel off the layer of fat when it’s hardened.